Sir Thomas Rich’s School, Gloucester (2007-14) University of Birmingham (2014-2017)…………… University of Oxford (2017-2021)

 Favourite thing to do in my job: Identify a question I want to answer, work out the best way to answer it and then go away and have fun with it

-I'm a 21 year old PhD student living in Oxford.
+About Me: I'm a 21 year old PhD student living in Oxford.
 I enjoy taking pictures, going to rock concerts/festivals and working hard on my science.

 I live in Oxford with my close friend who I met during my undergraduate degree at the University of Birmingham but I am from Gloucester.